philpackmohr/ML-Math/README.md

 b) x1= 1 and x2 = -3

-2.4 matrix products . easy . just calculate the matrix produkcts straightforward. possible iff (thats if and only if) the number of columns of A = number of rows of B .
+2.4 matrix products . easy . just calculate the matrix products straightforward. possible iff (thats if and only if) the number of columns of A = number of rows of B .

 2.5 Gaussian algorithm leads to a contradiction --> no solution